Paper Rudolph The Reindeer Craft For Kids [Free Template Included]

 - Glue stick

-- Reindeer template (unlock the image at the end of the post to go to the download page)
+- Reindeer Template (click the “click here to get your freebies” image at the end of the post)

 Directions